Modern-School/Modern-School.Prologue/README.md

 # Modern School : Prologue
-A Hacknet Extension made by FBIK.
+A Hacknet Extension made by [FBIK.](https://github.com/bovinebeta).

 Modern School is not finished, the Prologue version is expected to play for about 1 hour.